Pregnancy: 7 Common Third Trimester Tests

 Group B streptococcus screening

 Group B streptococcus (GBS) is a type of bacteria that can exist in the female reproductive tract without causing symptoms.
 Up to 30% of healthy women can carry group B strep, and it usually does not cause problems.
 However, sometimes it can lead to serious infection of the bloodstream, infection of the placenta, or urinary tract infection.
 Group B strep can also have serious consequences for the baby, causing potentially life-threatening infections in the newborn, including meningitis, pneumonia, and sepsis.
 Testing is simple and involves taking a sample from the vagina and from the rectum with a cotton swab.
 The swab is cultured in the laboratory to determine if group B strep is present.
-If the test is positive, you will be given antibiotics during labor to eradicate the infection and reduce the chances of infection in the baby.
+If the test is positive, you will be given antibiotics during labor to reduce the chances of infection in the baby.
 The test is usually done between the 35th and 37th weeks of pregnancy and should be done in subsequent pregnancies even if you test negative in your first pregnancy.

 Parenting and Pregnancy